rhymeyang/Se/docs/308B/BusinessResilience.md

 Storage systems are hardware devices that are entirely separate from servers—their only purpose is to store a large amount of data and to be highly reliable through the use of redundant components and the use of one or more RAID levels.
 Storage systems generally come in two forms:

-- **Storage area network (SAN)**
-  - This stand-alone storage system can be configured to contain several virtual volumes and to connect to several servers through fiber optic cables.
+- **Storage area network (SAN)**<br/>This stand-alone storage system can be configured to contain several virtual volumes and to connect to several servers through fiber optic cables.
 The servers’ operating systems will often consider this storage to be “local,” as though it consisted of one or more hard disks present in the server’s own chassis.
-- **Network attached storage (NAS)**
-  - This stand-alone storage system contains one or more virtual volumes.
+- **Network attached storage (NAS)**<br/> This stand-alone storage system contains one or more virtual volumes.
 Servers access these volumes over the network using the NFS or Server Message Block/Common Internet File System (SMB/CIFS) protocols, common on Unix and Windows operating systems, respectively.

 > **NOTE**
 >
 > In public cloud environments, the physical implementation of storage is an abstraction.

-- **Replication**
-  - _Replication_ is an activity whereby data written to a storage system is also copied over a network to another storage system.
+- **Replication**<br/> _Replication_ is an activity whereby data written to a storage system is also copied over a network to another storage system.
 The result is the presence of up-to-date data that exists on two or more storage systems, each of which could be located in a different geographic region.

 Replication can be handled in several ways and at different levels in the technology stack:

-- **Disk storage system**
-  - Data-write operations that take place in a disk storage system (such as a SAN or NAS) can be transmitted over a network to another disk storage system, where the same data will be written to the other system.
+- **Disk storage system**<br/>Data-write operations that take place in a disk storage system (such as a SAN or NAS) can be transmitted over a network to another disk storage system, where the same data will be written to the other system.
-- **Operating system**
-  - The operating system can control replication so that updates to a particular file system can be transmitted to another server where those updates will be applied locally on that other server.
+- **Operating system**<br/> The operating system can control replication so that updates to a particular file system can be transmitted to another server where those updates will be applied locally on that other server.
-- **Database management system**
-  - The database management system (DBMS) can manage replication by sending transactions to a DBMS on another server.
+- **Database management system**<br/> The database management system (DBMS) can manage replication by sending transactions to a DBMS on another server.
-- **Transaction management system**
-  - The transaction management system (TMS) can manage replication by sending transactions to a counterpart TMS located elsewhere.
+- **Transaction management system**<br/> The transaction management system (TMS) can manage replication by sending transactions to a counterpart TMS located elsewhere.
-- **Application**
-  - The application can write its transactions to two different storage systems.
+- **Application**<br/>The application can write its transactions to two different storage systems.
 This method is not often used.
-- **Virtualization**
-  - Virtual machine images can be replicated to recovery sites to speed the recovery of applications.
+- **Virtualization**<br/> Virtual machine images can be replicated to recovery sites to speed the recovery of applications.

 Replication can take place from one system to another system in _primary-backup_ replication.
 This is the typical setup when data on an application server is sent to a distant storage system for data recovery or disaster recovery purposes.